 - 1.1 The Site Allocations Development Plan Document (DPD) provides specific policy for key sites in order to ensure that the vision and objectives of the Local Plan's strategic policies (as set out in the Core Strategy) are implemented.
 It supports a strategic and proactive approach to development and change, by ensuring that the most suitable sites are brought forward and that the most appropriate combination of uses and scale of development is promoted on each site. - 1.2 The Site Allocations focuses on sites that will deliver a significant amount of development and sites that support the delivery of specific Local Plan objectives.
-It includes sites to meet the development needs identified in the Core Strategy (and the London Plan) and secure specific land uses, including for housing, jobs and the infrastructure required to support growth. - 1.3 Only those sites that are considered central to delivering the policies and objectives of the Core Strategy, and likely to come forward during the lifetime of the Local Plan are included in the Site Allocations DPD.
+It includes sites to meet the development needs identified in the Core Strategy (and the London Plan) and secure specific land uses, including for housing, jobs and the infrastructure required to support growth. - 1.3 Only those sites that are considered central to delivering the policies and objectives of the Core Strategy, and likely to come forward during the 15 year lifetime of the Local Plan are included in the Site Allocations DPD.
 The additional certainty about the nature and location of future development provided by the Site Allocations also supports more effective infrastructure planning.
 The individual allocations incorporate an appropriate degree of flexibility, in recognition of the changing context within which development proposals will be brought forward in the long term.

-The Preferred Approach Document
+The Proposed Submission Document

-- 1.4 The Site Allocations Preferred Approach is the second document in the preparation of Royal Greenwich's Site Allocations Local Plan.
-As set out in the Local Development Scheme (LDS), the Preferred Approach is a second round of consultation carried out in accordance with Regulation 18 of the Town and Country Planning (Local Planning) (England) Regulations 2012, whereby the Local Planning Authority consults on the Local Plan in preparation. - 1.5 The Preferred Approach document has been informed by the previous consultation on the Site Allocations Issues and Options document, which was carried out for six weeks from 15 February to 29 March 2016.
-This consultation also included a formal 'call for sites' which invited landowners, developers and others to put forward sites for consideration for inclusion in the Site Allocations.
-The views expressed during the previous round of consultation have been considered and reflected in this Preferred Approach document. - 1.6 The Preferred Approach Document has also been informed by the evidence base for the Local Plan (both existing and new/updated studies; refer to Appendix D for a full list of the evidence base) and appraisal of the emerging allocations for their sustainability, health and equalities implications via the Integrated Impact Assessment (IIA) process.
+- 1.4 The Site Allocations Proposed Submission is the third document in the preparation of Royal Greenwich's Site Allocations Local Plan.
+As set out in the Local Development Scheme (LDS), the Proposed Submission is the formal round of public consultation carried out in accordance with Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012, whereby the Local Planning Authority publishes the full draft DPD for formal public consultation. - 1.5 The Preferred Approach document has been informed by the two previous consultations on the Site Allocations document.
+Consultation on the Issues and Options document was carried out for six weeks from 15 February to 29 March 2016, and also included a formal 'call for sites' which invited landowners, developers and others to put forward sites for consideration for inclusion in the Site Allocations.
+Consultation on the Preferred Approach document was carried out for eight weeks from 16 August to 11 October 2019.
+The views expressed during the previous rounds of consultation have been considered and reflected in this Proposed Submission document. - 1.6 The Proposed Submission document has also been informed by the evidence base for the Local Plan and London Plan (refer to Appendix D for a full list of the evidence base) and appraisal of the allocations for their sustainability, health and equalities implications via the Integrated Impact Assessment (IIA) process.
 The Royal Borough is also undertaking an ongoing process of engagement with the statutory bodies, including neighbouring local authorities, as part of the Duty to Cooperate.